 We shall also use notation $v(x)=|x|^{-\alpha}$ later.
 The main object in this work is the long time asymptotics of the Feynman-Kac functional

-It is well known that~\eqref{F-K} represents the total mass of the minimal solution of the initial value problem
+It is well known that \eqref{F-K} represents the total mass of the minimal solution of the initial value problem

-One can also identify~\eqref{F-K} as the survival probability of the Brownian motion killed by the random potential $V_{\omega}$.
-We refer to Section 1.3 of~\cite{Szn98} for an illustrative construction of such a process.
+One can also identify \eqref{F-K} as the survival probability of the Brownian motion killed by the random potential $V_{\omega}$.
+We refer the reader to Section 1.3 of~\cite{Szn98} for an illustrative construction of such a process.